Can dysfunctional women protagonists in fiction serve feminism, no matter what?

 Perhaps not quite?

-Sometimes a feminism that rebels against homogenizing (why should we all be kind and caring) often ends up doing just that – homogenizing.
-Ironically, it overlooks difference.
+Sometimes a feminism that rebels against homogenizing (why should we all be kind and caring to fit the labels thrust on us) often ends up doing just that – homogenizing.
+Ironically, it overlooks and rebukes difference.

 The histories of women are different, their oppressions are different, their silences are different, their screams are different, their rebellions are different, their complicities are different, their defeats are different, their regrets are different, their tears are different.

 Savage says she’s tired of people boxing women into categories: polite, self-sacrificing and the like.
 Instead she thinks “of the women who don’t accept those ideas, who fester in their rage and disappointment, and who – inevitably – let it deform them.”

 But is acquiescence to deformity any less troubling than labels?

 Savage smarts at homogenizing because it “encourages potentially dishonest, ......exploitative self-representation”

 Is “festering” in rage and disappointment any more honest, any less exploitative self-representation?
 Does it move the conversation forward or merely sun-bathe in the status quo?

 Savage fears that homogenizing narratives leave out the reality of women’s capacity for violence, greed, self-delusion and irresponsibility.
 She asks “What happens when women are supposed to be civil, and a woman behaves uncivilly?
 How do we account for that?”